-- Maintenance of legal and safe conditions of the buildings and grounds in compliance with common law, constitutions, state and federal laws regarding employee and student health and safety (asbestos, radon, lead, pesticides, herbicides, etc.); - 2.
+- 1. Maintenance of legal and safe conditions of the buildings and grounds in compliance with common law, constitutions, state and federal laws regarding employee and student health and safety (asbestos, radon, lead, pesticides, herbicides, etc.); - 2.
 Serve as the District's official Asbestos Management Director; - 3.
-Training of the District's custodial and maintenance personnel to perform work on safety and health matters; and - Supervision of custodial and maintenance personnel in the performance of their duties under the Risk Management Program.
+Training of the District's custodial and maintenance personnel to perform work on safety and health matters; and - 4.
+Supervision of custodial and maintenance personnel in the performance of their duties under the Risk Management Program.

 It is expected that the Director of Buildings and Grounds will expend forty-five percent (45%) of his/her time directly related to fulfilling the responsibilities of his/her position in the District's Risk Management Program.
 It is expected that custodial and maintenance personnel will devote between ten percent (10%) and fifty percent (50%) of their time, depending upon their individual job assignments, in daily inspection, maintenance, and repair of buildings, grounds, vehicles, and equipment, to provide a risk-free environment.
-The Director of Building and Grounds and all maintenance personnel will identify the various risk components of programs under their purview, select techniques to minimize risk exposure, and monitor the effectiveness of the techniques to the Director of Building and Grounds, then monitor the effectiveness of the recommendations as implemented.
+The Director of Building and Grounds and all maintenance personnel will identify the various risk components of programs under their purview, select techniques to minimize risk exposure, and monitor the effectiveness of the techniques chosen.
+The Maintenance personnel shall make recommendations for change to the techniques to the Director of Building and Grounds, then monitor the effectiveness of the recommendations as implemented.